 - You must currently be treating your COPD with a daily medication for at least 8 weeks prior to starting the study

 - You must be a current or former smoker with at least a 10 pack year history

-The Clinical Research Center in West St. Louis County is evaluating the effectiveness of an investigational inhaler versus Symbicort 80/4.5.
+The Clinical Research Center in West St. Louis County is evaluating the effectiveness of an investigational inhaler for asthma.
 The study is placebo-controlled.
-The study consists of 3-4 office visits over approximately 8-10 weeks.

 - You cannot have a history of life-theatening asthma, including intubation or seizures due to lack of oxygen